 Although the most potent GHG is methane, the worst one is still considered to be CO2, as it is the primary gas that enters the atmosphere and has the most stable lifetime.
 This gas occurs naturally in the atmosphere as all animals exhale it during breathing and plants release it at night.
 It is also an important output from volcanic eruptions, wildfires etc. Human activities such as burning of fossil fuels and chemicals in certain petrochemical industries have however raised the level of CO2 generation to alarming levels, making it a key GHG that drives global climate change.
-This creates a cycle where air pollution contributes to climate change of air pollution.
+This creates a cycle where air pollution contributes to climate change, and climate change creates high temperatures.
+In turn, higher temperatures intensify some types of air pollution.